Saghen/blink.cmp/doc/configuration/reference.md

     --- These properties apply to !!ALL sources!!
     --- NOTE: All of these options may be functions to get dynamic behavior
-    --- See the type definitions for more information enabled = true, -- Whether or not to enable the provider async = false, -- Whether we should wait for the provider to return before showing the completions timeout_ms = 2000, -- How long to wait for the provider to return before showing completions and treating it as asynchronous
+    --- See the type definitions for more information name = nil, -- Defaults to the id ("lsp" in this case) capitalized when not set enabled = true, -- Whether or not to enable the provider async = false, -- Whether we should wait for the provider to return before showing the completions timeout_ms = 2000, -- How long to wait for the provider to return before showing completions and treating it as asynchronous